QPL2025/qpl-jekyll/registration.md

 title: Registration
 ---

-REGISTRATION FOR QPL 2025 IS NOW OPEN
+Registration for QPL 2025 is closed.

-**CLOSING DATE**: 15 June 2025

 ### Useful Information